CodingLinhTinh/CodingLinhTinh-sayHi/README.md

 ### hi devs 👋

-I like to become a Python Engineer.
+I like to become a Python Developer.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More about me